 The law prohibits antiunion discrimination.
 Labor laws do not cover domestic workers employed in the homes of others or informal-sector workers.

 The law allows unions to conduct their activities without interference, but the government enforced the law unevenly.
-Violations for antiunion discrimination may result in a fine of 100,000 Rs ($578).
+Violations for antiunion discrimination may result in a fine of 100,000 rupees ($578).
 The law requires an employer found guilty of antiunion discrimination to reinstate workers fired for union activities, but it may transfer them to different locations.
-In general these penalties were insufficient to deter violations.
+These penalties were commensurate with those under other laws involving denials of civil rights, such as discrimination.
 Only the Labor Ministry has legal standing to pursue an unfair labor practice case, including for antiunion discrimination.

-Since 1999 the Labor Ministry has filed 14 cases against companies for unfair labor practices under the Industrial Disputes Act.
-The ministry did not file any new unfair labor practices cases during the year.
-The courts issued rulings on four cases and continued to try the other five; three cases have not been filed due to inadequate evidence.
-Citing routine government inaction on alleged violations of labor rights, some unions pressed for standing to sue, while some smaller unions did not want that ability because of the cost of filing cases.
+Only the Department of Labor may bring antiunion discrimination cases before a magistrate’s court, not victims of such discrimination.
+From 1999 to 2019, the Labor Ministry filed 14 cases against companies for unfair labor practices (ULP) under the Industrial Disputes Act.
+The ministry did not file any new ULP cases during the year.
+Citing routine government inaction on alleged violations of labor rights, some unions pressed for standing to sue for ULPs, while some smaller unions did not want that ability because of the cost of filing cases.
 Workers brought some labor violations to court under the Termination of Employment and Workmen Act and the Payment of Gratuity Act.
 Lengthy delays hindered judicial procedures.
 The Industrial Dispute Act does not apply to the public sector, and public-sector unions had no formal dispute resolution mechanism.
+In addition, most large-scale private firms in the services sector, other than banks and tourist hotels, prohibited forming or joining a labor union within work premises and included it as a binding clause in the letter of appointment or contracts signed between the employee and the firm; this practice transgresses the country’s legal framework.

 The government generally respected the freedom of association and the right to bargain collectively.
-Public-sector unions staged numerous work stoppages on a number of issues, ranging from government moves to privatize state-owned enterprises to wage issues.
+Public-sector unions staged numerous work stoppages on several issues, ranging from government moves to privatize state-owned enterprises to wage issues.
+The International Labor Organization expressed concern that EPZ enterprises refused to recognize the right of unions to bargain collectively.

 b.
 Prohibition of Forced or Compulsory Labor

-The law prohibits all forms of forced and compulsory labor, but penalties were insufficient to deter violations.
+The law prohibits all forms of forced and compulsory labor, but penalties were not commensurate with those for other analogous serious crimes, such as kidnapping.
 The government did not effectively enforce the laws due to inadequate resources, inspections, and remediation efforts, as well as a lack of identification of forced labor cases.
 Labor Ministry inspections did not extend to domestic workers.
 The government sporadically prosecuted labor agents who fraudulently recruited migrant workers yet appeared to sustain its monthly meetings to improve interministerial coordination.

 Children between the ages of 14 and 18 and women working as live-in domestic workers in some homes were vulnerable to forced labor (see section 7.c.).